jojo0094/ClimdexDash/README.md

-or implentn netcdf fiel source (wiht post inti) that load all inot your RAM which will provide quicker access to the data (or duckdb filebased approach) in __post_init__ method of the class.
+or implentn netcdf file source (wiht post inti) that load all inot your RAM which will provide quicker access to the data (or duckdb filebased approach) in __post_init__ method of the class.
 This will be a better approach for the data processing part.
 Stay tuned for that as well or use ducddb-based approach to see how the performance is improved.
 But now you will see your logic is decoupled from the whole dashboard setup therefore, more maintainable and scalable codebase.

 Notes: